markogo/CityApp-ANET/app/README.md

 # App

-A simple FE application for showing different cities and their pictues.
+A simple FE application for showing and editing different cities and their pictues.

 ## Prerequisites